Unbalanced Triangle Detection and Enumeration Hardness for Unions of Conjunctive Queries: Introduction

 \paragraph*{Our Contribution}

 Our aim is to understand whether there exist additional tractable UCQs, not covered by the currently known algorithms.
 We start by showing that some examples of UCQs left open in~\cite{DBLP:conf/pods/CarmeliK19} are hard assuming the standard \emph{3SUM conjecture} (given $n$ integers, it is not possible to decide in subquadratic time whether any three of them sum to~0).
 Our reductions go through an intermediate hypothesis that we call Vertex-Unbalanced Triangle Listing (\UTL{}; listing all triangles in an unbalanced tripartite graph requires super-linear time in terms of input and output size).
-Building on a reduction by Kopelowitz, Pettie and Porat~\cite{DBLP:conf/soda/KopelowitzPP16}, we show that the \UTL{} hypothesis is implied by the 3SUM conjecture.
-We then use \UTL{} to show hardness of some previously unclassified UCQs.
+Specifically, building on a reduction by Fischer, Kaliciak, and Polak~\cite{FischerK024}, we show that the \UTL{} hypothesis is implied by the 3SUM conjecture.
+We then use \UTL{} to show the hardness of some previously unclassified UCQs.